 Link to Tile Shop store locator.

-A kitchen with white cabinets and glossy sky blue subway tile backsplash.
+This elegant kitchen features white cabinets and an ornately patterned blue and white tile backsplash.

 Hexagons are a classic shape that’s very much on trend.
 The Royal White Hex tile shown here is both stylish and playful with the grey and sable brown veining that creates a wonderful sense of movement.